Bridle Trails State Park: Restrictions

 Cycling, camping, and off-leash dogs are not permitted within the park.
 Pedestrians are required to yield just off of the trail to passing equestrian traffic.
 The park is closed after dusk and opens at 6:30 a.m. most of the year.
 During the winter, most of the park opens at 8:00 a.m., but some areas close entirely for the season.
+Residents have reported sightings of a black bear leaving the state park annually during the summer season.